GayathriAnand14/codtechpytasks/README.md

 Pandas – for data extraction and manipulation

-A cleaned, preprocessed dataset ready for machine learning or analytics tasks
+A cleaned, preprocessed dataset ready for machine learning or analytics ##

-Scikit-learn – for transformation using pipelines and preprocessors